Sangihe Islands Regency: Geography

-Total area of the regency including water area is 11,863.58 square kilometers, from which only 736.98 square kilometers are land or 6.2% of total area of the regency.
+Total area of the regency including water area is 11,863.58 square kilometres, from which only 736.98 square kilometres are land or 6.2% of total area of the regency.
 It is divided into 15 districts (kecamatan), the biggest being North Tabukan district, consisting of 15.82% of the regency's total land area and the smallest being Nusa Tabukan district with only 2% of total land area in the regency.

 Topography of the islands mostly consists of hills and steep topography for bigger islands such as Sangihe and Siau.
 Around 55.4% of land area in the regency has slope above 40%.
 Soil composition consist of alluvium, which mostly used for residential areas.
-Elevation varies from 0 to 1,800 meters above sea level depending on the location.
-Main economic center of the regency, Tahuna, has average elevation of 250 meters above sea level.
+Elevation varies from 0 to 1,800 metres above sea level depending on the location.
+Main economic center of the regency, Tahuna, has average elevation of 250 metres above sea level.
 The regency has three active volcanoes, and experiences frequent earthquakes.
-Two of three volcanoes are underwater.
+Two of the three volcanoes are underwater.
 The region is quite resilient to erosion because of dense vegetation usually found on its coastal region, while most human settlements are found on higher altitudes in the middle of islands.
 However, because of its steep topography, the region is prone to landslides especially during bad weather.

 As with most regions in Indonesia the Regency has a tropical climate and is affected by monsoons, with the rainy season experienced between September and November.
-Annual rainfall varies, depending on the island, from 2,500 to above 3,000 millimeters per year.
+Annual rainfall varies, depending on the island, from 2,500 to above 3,000 millimetres per year.
 There is little variation to temperature yearly, on average between 26 and 28 Celsius in the entire year.
-The region experiences high moisture levels ranging between 81 to 87% with average yearly of 83.6%.
+The region experiences high moisture levels ranging between 81 and 87% with average yearly of 83.6%.